For a home of your own: Use Pillar 3a for residential property

 Withdrawing or pledging Pillar 3a capital for residential property

 Using Pillar 3a capital is possible when financing owner-occupied residential property, renovating or remodeling an owner-occupied home, or when repaying an existing mortgage.
 Pillar 3a funds can either be withdrawn in advance or pledged for residential property.
+Pillar 3a assets can be used in the context of promotion of home ownership every five years.
+Spouses or registered partners are considered separately under this scheme, as they have a right to their capital independent of the other person.

 Early Pillar 3a withdrawal results in more equity capital